Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 - You apply masks to large body areas

-- You don't want to buy additional tools
+- You don't want to buy extra tools

 - Speed matters more than precision